 Within her position as an Assistant Clinical Professor, Dr. Light Shriner supports the Department of Special Education by teaching core courses and supervising future educators in practicum settings.
-Dr. Light Shriner's specific research interests include identifying and implementing appropriate interventions to teach functional communication alternatives to challenging behavior and the use of visual supports to increase understanding of language and expectations of preschoolers with challenging behavior and/or autism.
+Dr. Light Shriner's specific research interests include identifying and implementing appropriate interventions to teach functional communication alternatives to challenging behavior and the use of visual supports to increase understanding of language and expectations of children, youth, and adults with challenging behavior and/or autism.
 She is also interested in investigating ways of teaching appropriate adult social skills to individuals with high functioning autism by teaching college students to be effective peer mentors and coaches.

 Co-Principal Investigator Assistive Technology, Office of Educational Technology,